Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

-This is a special case of the $K$-nearest neighbor method where $k=1$.
-It can be thought of as narrowing the window $W$ on which regression is carried out.
-In effect, this makes the regression function or the classifier more complex because it is trying to estimate the distribution at each point.
+A single-nearest-neighbor method (1-NN) is a special case of the KNN method, where $K=1$.
+It can be thought of as narrowing the window $W$ on which regression are carried out.
+In effect, this makes the regression function or the classifier more complex because it is trying to estimate the distribution at each point, which results in decreasing the bias and increasing the variance (Sec.~\ref{subsubsec:variance}).